 Mangroves protect our homes, property, and infrastructure from the devastating effects of tidal surges and storms.
-Yet we cut them down to build communities that are more vulnerable without their protection.
-Ironic, no?
+Ironically, we cut them down to build communities that are more vulnerable without their protection.
+They

 Mangroves support local fisheries and provide food security for many coastal communities.
 Up to 50% of local fish catches are dependent on mangrove forests in some way.
 They’re also the ideal place for aquaculture, a growing industry where fish are “farmed” for food.
 Many other foods and product ingredients are grown or harvested in mangrove forests, including salt, fruit, honey, and algae.

-In fact, around 200 million people depend on mangroves for food and their livelihoods.
+Around 200 million people depend on mangrove forests for food and their livelihoods.
 Their wood is resistant to both rot and insects, which makes it an ideal source of fuel and construction material for coastal and indigenous communities.

 Mangroves also support a vibrant tourism industry because of the wildlife and sandy beaches they support.
 From snorkeling to birdwatching, touring mangrove forests is a growing industry that employs a significant number of locals and relies on an intact mangrove ecosystem.

-It’s estimated that a mangrove ecosystem is worth $33K to $57K per hectare, per year, in the developing economies of nations where mangroves live.
+It’s estimated that a mangrove ecosystem is worth $33K to $57K per hectare per year in the developing economies of nations where mangroves exist.
 Much less tangible but no less valuable, mangroves are also a wellspring of aesthetic beauty, culture, spirituality, and recreation in coastal communities around the world.